trisulnsm/dinodoc/trisuldocs/docs/ug/tools/keyspace.md

 *Figure: Search Key Space Tool*

-You can begin your search in the *Search Key Space* form by populating the search criteria fields as in the following.
+You can begin your search in the *Search Key Space* form by populating the search criteria fields with the help of following fields and their descriptions.

 | Field                                              | Description													|
 |----------------------------------------------------|--------------------------------------------------------------|